breakthrough-treatment-liver-cancer

 Available Treatments for HCC and Liver Cancer

-Its time to change how the world treats cancer
+It is time to change how the world treats cancer

 Immunological therapies can increase long-term disease-free survival and are prescribed as adjuvant therapy for patients with low white blood cell counts.
-Stem cell therapy for liver cancer helps boost a patient immune system with a naturally produced growth factor to enhance the cancer-fighting capacity.[5]
+Stem cell therapy for liver cancer helps boost a patient’s immune system with a naturally produced growth factor to enhance the cancer-fighting capacity.[5]

 Immunotherapy for liver cancer is quickly becoming a standard-of-care treatment and, in some cases, a complete cure.
-Immunotherapies refers to manipulating or mobilizing the patient’s immune system to treat or cure liver cancer.
+Immunotherapies refer to manipulating or mobilizing the patient’s immune system to treat or cure liver cancer.
 Immunological therapies can also be performed via manipulation of genes using NK Cells, Dendritic cells (DCs), Monoclonal antibodies therapy, Immune modulators, adoptive cell transfer, an oncolytic virus therapy, which is a virus-based delivery system of modified genes where the payload uses the viruses as a host to carry past the patient’s immune system.

 Immunotherapy for liver cancer